-Time will tell what the second round of stimulus checks will look like — or if we’ll see one at all.
-Find out ways to use your stimulus check wisely, so you’re prepared if your assistance arrives.
+Time will tell what the second round of stimulus checks will look like as lawmakers vote on the new economic stimulus.
+In the meantime, find out ways to use your stimulus check wisely, so you’re prepared if your assistance arrives.

 Frequently asked questions